wp-plugins/paypal-pay-buy-donation-and-cart-buttons-shortcode/readme.txt

 == Changelog ==

+= 1.4 =
+* Added support for 17 languages for PayPal buttons.
+* Added CSS classes for customization.

 = 1.3 =
 * Customize the Payment Button.
 Set your button's URL either in settings page or in shortcode
 * Fix Javascript error of quantity when used with buy now and cart buttons.